chohner/RasPiWDF/README.md

 This repository is an example of how to implement a Wave Digital Filter (WDF) Tonestack on a Rasberry Pi 3.

+# Packages
 Make sure to fulfill all requirements of the WDF library first.
 This includes e.g. armadillo (and its dependencies) and superLU.
 Note that there are some multi-threaded drop-in replacements for the BLAS/LAPACK dependency available, e.g. OpenBLAS.

+# A/D- Converter
-A ADS1115 A/D-Converter provides 4 channels with 16 bit resolution and is connected to the PI via I2C.
+An ADS1115 A/D-Converter provides 4 channels with 16 bit resolution and is connected to the PI via I2C.
+You have to enable the PI's I2C port first.

 Analog potentiometers can then modify the filter in real-time.

+# Some Details
-# Threads
+## Threads

 ![png](docu/drawingWDF.png)